 Prayers offered to God through Jesus, consisting of praise, thanksgiving, confession, and requests (Ephesians 5:20 and 6:18; Romans 12:12; 2 Corinthians 1:11).
 We go before the throne of God, in Jesus’ name, and bring intercessions to Him.
 He is the Great Physician and knows our every need.
 What a great honor to be able to go before the Creator of the Universe!

 Preaching from God’s Word (2 Timothy 4:2; Romans 10:14-15; 1 Corinthians 1:23).Each week we enjoy a lesson from God’s Word.
 We come together to be encouraged, challenged, and exhorted toward a deeper faith, a stronger walk, and a more meaningful relationship with Jesus.
 You will also find an opportunity to respond to God’s message during the invitation song at the end of the lesson.
-Responses may include requests for prayer (James 5:16), a public confession of loyalty to Christ (Matthew 10:32-33), repentance of your sins determining a change in one’s lifestyle to reflect commitment to Christ (Luke 13:3; Acts 17:30), or a desire to become a child of God through baptism (Acts 2:38; Romans 6:3-7; Acts 8:34-39; Mark 16:16).
+Responses may include requests for prayer (James 5:16), repentance of your sins determining a change in one’s lifestyle to reflect commitment to Christ (Luke 13:3; Acts 17:30), or a desire to become a child of God by obeying the gospel through baptism for forgiveness of sins (Acts 2:38; Romans 6:3-7; Acts 8:34-39; Mark 16:16).

 Sharing with other Christians in the remembrance of the death, burial, and resurrection of Jesus Christ through the Lord’s Supper (Matthew 26:24-30; Acts 20:7; 1 Corinthians 11:23-29).
 As He commanded, we remember Jesus’ death each and every first day of the week.
 We do this because Jesus wanted us to remember.
 Throughout history, mankind has constantly forgotten all that God has done for them.
 We do not want to forget His sacrifice, His death, and His most incredible resurrection!